How to Count Macros a Step by Step Guide

 Besides, the app allows you to track your body weight as well as add custom food recipes for homemade meals reducing the need to manually log the individual ingredients.
 The best thing about this app is that you can access it without the internet.
 It is possible for you to track your food intake when offline.

 Tip: The food database is essential, but it’s crucial to know how to use it.
 It often contains multiple entries containing different information about the same food item.
 It can be pretty confusing.
 Therefore, it might be better if you logged in your food’s macronutrients instead of using the default food database.
-You can check it out hereOpens in a new tab..
+You can check it out here.

 3.Cronometer